-Sweet orange is important fruit crop.
-India endowed with varied agro climatic condition where wide range of citrus species can be grown on commercial scale (Shyam Singh et al., 1996).
-So there is need to increase sweet orange production.
+Neet - orange is important fruit crop.
+India endowed With varied agro climatic condition where wide range of citrus species can be grown on commercial scale.
+So there is need to increase sweet - orange production.
 Balanced fertilizer application is one of important factors for getting maximum yield and quality fruits.
-Large scale use of chemical fertilizers cause problems of ground water and environmental pollution through leaching of volatization, respectively.
+Large scale use of chemical fertilizers cause problems of ground water and environmental pollution through leaching of volatization.
 The disproportionate use of fertilizer has widened soil imbalance in terms of NPK ratio.
 A national assessment of nutrient efficiency reveals that nitrogen deficiency is universal and will continue.
-In future nearly 49 and 29 per cent of Indian soils are deficient in phosphorus and potassium, respectively.
+In future nearly 49 and 29 per cent of Indian soils will be deficient in phosphorus and potassium, respectively (Pandey and Singh, 1998).
 It has now been realized that use of chemical fertilizers must be integrated through more economic, renewable and environmental friendly organic fertilizer and biofertilizers.
 Sweet orange responds very well to nutrient management.